gvwilson/thirdbit/src/fiction/eimin/index.md

 but knowing where to look,
 I saw the bandits slipping away into the desert.
 "She saw it," I said.
+Lions,
+even Gifted ones,
-Lions only attack when they have the element of surprise.
+only attack when they have the element of surprise.
 We would stay on the roof and watch in case she and her humans were desperate enough to try without that, but the excitement was over.